open-resources/dash_curriculum/_sources/appendix/templates.md

 ````

 ## Navigation panels and Graphs
+This second section gives you two examples at hand on how to incorporate multiple data sets into your dashboard i.e., combining navigation panels and graphs.
+In particular, you will find

-- Template with navigation tabs on the top
+- A template with navigation tabs on the top and
-- Template with navigation on the side
+- A template with a navigation bar on the side.

 ### Template with navigation tabs on the top